When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Shipping

-After the Nolah Original arrives, carry the box to the room where you plan to use the mattress.
-Unbox the bed, use a knife to carefully remove the plastic wrapping, and watch the bed expand.
-Expect the mattress to reach its full shape within 48 hours or less.
+After the Nolah Mattress arrives, carry the box to the room where you plan to use the mattress.
+Remove the mattress from the box and use a knife or scissors to carefully remove the plastic wrapping.
+The bed will quickly start to expand and will be ready to sleep on within a few hours.

 Sleep Trial